lubeda/EspHoMaTriXv2/README.md

 ### State

-After the [v1](https://github.com/lubeda/EsphoMaTrix) component became popular and receieved additonal feature requests it became clear that yhe v1 [v1](https://github.com/lubeda/EsphoMaTrix)code was a bit of a mess.
+After the [v1](https://github.com/lubeda/EsphoMaTrix) component became popular and received additional feature requests it became clear that yhe v1 [v1](https://github.com/lubeda/EsphoMaTrix)code was a bit of a mess.
 I reworked all of the code and restructured it to hopefully be much more extensible.
 **This software is still heavily in development, before updating please check the [Breaking Changes](#breaking-changes)**

 ### Advice

-It is highly recomended to use an **ESP32 device**.
-There are conditions where the RAM size is too limited in a **ESO8266 device** so some of the features had to be removed for these boards (Example: bitmap_screen).
+It is highly recommended to use an **ESP32 device**.
+There are conditions where the RAM size is too limited in a **ESP8266 device** so some of the features had to be removed for these boards (Example: bitmap_screen).

 ## How to use